Are you planning on buying a book to help you prep for SAT Writing?

 The Ultimate Guide to SAT Grammar and the accompanying workbook by Erica Meltzer

 Meltzer has a great understanding of the grammar that appears on the SAT and does a good job of explaining the concepts in detail.
-She goes through everything that you will need to know in order to aim for a perfect score.
+She goes through everything that you will need to know in order to aim for an 800 on the SAT Writing and Language test.

 There are a lot of things that make this book a great pick.